Nonseparable Sample Selection Models with Censored Selection Rules: Identification of objects of interest

 \subsection{Global effects}

-We expand our set of estimands by examining the global counterparts of the local effects obtained by integration over the control function in the selected population.
-A typical global effect at $x\in \mathcal{X}$ is:
+We expand our set of estimands by examining the global counterparts of the local effects obtained by integration over the control function and the observed controls in the selected population.
+A typical global effect at $ x\in \mathcal{X}$ is: